Are you currently accepting review requests?

 You worked and slaved over this story, and hopefully everyone who ever reads it falls as deeply in love with the characters and plot as you have.
 But, if the worst should come and the story doesn’t resonate with me, here’s what happens:

-While it’s really important to me and to the integrity of The Story Sanctuary for me to be honest in my reviews, I’m not in the business of posting negative reviews.
+While it’s really important to me and to the integrity of The Story Sanctuary to be honest in my reviews, I’m not in the business of posting nasty reviews.
 If I can’t find anything positive to say about the story or I’m having a really difficult time reading the entirety of the novel, I prefer to email the author and discuss some options.
 Perhaps instead of a review, I can host an author interview or other type of post.

 When will your review get posted?

-Do I respond to all review requests?
+Do you respond to all review requests?

-Do I participate in blog tours?
+Do you participate in blog tours?

 Questions I didn’t answer?